 The level of cleanup needed is dependent on the amount of surface area affected.
 Most mold problems that are less than 10 square feet can be addressed by the homeowner.
 Anything larger than 10 square feet should be handled by a professional.
 It is important to note that individuals with mold sensitivity should stay away from affected areas and not attempt mold clean up.

 Mold reactions vary greatly from one person to another.
 As each person may react differently, there is no standard available to test for mold and no Health District rules or regulations regarding mold.

 Radon is a cancer-causing natural radioactive gas that you can’t see, smell or taste.
 Radon is the leading cause of lung cancer among non-smokers and the second leading cause of lung cancer in America.
 Radon comes from the natural (radioactive) breakdown of uranium in soil, rock and water.
 As both uranium and radium minerals breakdown, the process produces and releases radon gas.
 Humans can be exposed to this gas as it moves through the soil around the foundation of homes, and eventually makes it way into a dwelling.
 Once inside, the radon gas builds up concentrations and moves freely throughout the home.
 This results in a greater chance of human exposure.

-If you have concerns or questions related to radon, the Delaware General Health District recommends that you have your home tested.
+If you have concerns or questions related to radon, the Delaware Public Health District recommends that you have your home tested.
 The Ohio Department of Health licenses professionals that are trained in testing and mitigation of dwellings.
-Health District Sanitarians are avaialble for phone consultations regarding radon, but the Health District does not have any rules or regulations addressing radon, therefore, no actions can e taken on any home or rental property regarding radon levels.
+Health District Sanitarians are available for phone consultations regarding radon, but the Health District does not have any rules or regulations addressing radon, therefore, no actions can e taken on any home or rental property regarding radon levels.